eliminmax/eambfc/README.md

 make PREFIX="$HOME/.local" install
 ```

-## Development process
+## Development process and Standards

 I have a dev branch and a main branch.
 When I feel like it, and all of the tests
 pass, I merge the dev branch into the main branch.
 I work from multiple devices,
 but only push changes from one.
+The main branch has been successfully built and
+passed the full test suite on Debian 12 amd64, Debian 12 arm64 with qemu-binfmt,
+and FreeBSD 14.1 amd64 with Linux binary support.
+Features that are documented
+and exposed via command-line flags are tested, working, and complete, though
+code that's part of WIP features may be present, but not activated.

+The dev branch has no guarantees of any kind.
+It may have untested code, fatal
+bugs, invalid code that won't compile at all, failing tests, undefined behavior,
+improperly-formatted files, or other problems.
+Do not use it.

+### Standards compliance

-Other than some tests, all C code, shell scripts, and Makefiles must target the
+Other than some tests, all C code, shell scripts, and Makefiles target the
 POSIX.1-2008 standard and/or the ISO/IEC 9899:1999 standard (i.e. C99).

+Source code must also comply with version 3.0 of the REUSE specification.

 ### Test suite